GirlInPurple/interluad/README.md

 - The Master Computer of the station gets sent a JSON, the first value of which is a 4 character long string
   - 26 + 26 + 10 + 5 = 67<sup>4</sup> = 20,151,121 unique addresses, we're not going past 100 connected at once, let alone 20 million.
 We wont get into a IPv6 situation for a *long* time, if ever.
 - It then sends the JSON back down all of the wires connected to the station, eventually reaching its destination, even if it is astronomically slow.
-  - As a primitive form of loop protection, if the same address has been picked up by the station 4 times in quick succession, it will not send out the request again.
-This can (and probably will) be abused.
+  - There is no built-in DDos protection, so the network could encounter an infinite loop if the other station send it back down the original wire.

 ### Connectors